dev374/golddwh/README.md

 7. Automate & Tweak

 ### Azure setup
-Create resources and store configuration in a cfg table.
-Go to /install/init_resources and edit the config.json file.
+Go to /install/init_resources and edit the config.json file, to setup resources and storage configuration.
 Log in to the Azure account via powershell and let script generate cli commands.

 ### DWH Framework
 Create frameworks for SQL jobs and logging system.
 Go to /database/init_framework and run all scripts against the SQL database.

+## Development mode
+Check file DEV.txt in /doocumentation folder